Ernest Arlett: Early life

+He was a top-flight sculler in England, coached Finland's Olympic crew in 1948, and coached Jack Kelly Jr., of Philadelphia when he competed in the Diamond Sculls of Henley.

 Northeastern University

+Arlett was the founding coach of the Northeastern Mens rowing team.
 During the 1965 season Arlett helped to lead Northeastern to the Small College Championship.
+In a young legend known as the Wreck of the Hecht, Northeastern demolished a borrowed shell its first time on the river.
 Northeastern then was invited to the IRA Regatta along with the Henley Royal Regatta.
 During the 1972 and 1973 seasons, Northeastern won the men's heavyweight eight at the Eastern Sprints championships.
 Both of those seasons also saw NU battled in the finals of the Grand Challenge Cup, where the Huskies ultimately lost.
+He retired from Northeastern in 1979.

 Coaching

-After graduating Arlett went off to coach crew at Oxford, Harvard, Rutgers, and Northeastern.
+After graduating Arlett went off to coach crew in 1932 at Oxford.
+Arlett then coached at Lower Merion (Pa.)
+High School.
+Arlett them moved to Boston coaching Harvard, Rutgers, and Northeastern.
 In 1976, Arlett was named as the 1976 US Olympic men's sculling coach.

+Later life

+1982 took up coaching again at Connecticut College in New London.

+Ernie died on February 11, 1997, in Atlanta, Georgia.

+Arlett Cup

+In his honor, the Arlett Cup is awarded to the winner of the annual Northeastern-BU race.